The amaranth family got its Greek name from the word for ‘fire’ because of their flame-shaped flower clusters.

 Recent genetic testing has shown that it also includes the goosefoot family, or chenopods.
 The chenopods got their name because the leaves look like a goose’s foot.
 Common chenopods include beets, sugar beets, California goosefoot, spinach, and chard.
 One interesting trait of this family is that perennial stems exhibit a thickening secondary growth, the same growth used by trees.
 Most monocots do not do this.

-Overall, members of the amaranth family tend to be very drought tolerant, and they perform better in alkaline soils, making them a good choice in the Bay Area.
+Overall, members of the amaranth family tend to be very drought tolerant, and they perform better in alkaline soils, making them a good choice in San Jose, California.
 Amaranth family plants can also grow in soil with higher salt levels than many others.

 Amaranth family flowers